How does the YEARFRAC function (DAX) work?

-Calculates the fraction of the year represented by the number of whole days between two dates.
-Use the YEARFRAC worksheet function to identify the proportion of a whole year’s benefits or obligations to assign to a specific term.
+The YEARFRAC function calculates a fraction of the year between two dates, representing the number of whole days.
+Use the YEARFRAC worksheet function to identify the proportion of benefits or obligations that must be assigned to a specific term for an entire year.

 If start_date or end_date are not valid dates, YEARFRAC returns an error.

 If basis < 0 or if basis > 4, YEARFRAC returns an error.

 The following example returns the fraction of a year which is the difference between the dates in the two columns, TransactionDate and ShippingDate:

 The example below gives the fraction of a year represented by the difference between the dates 1 January and 1 March: